If you’re a parent in Kent, sooner or later you’ll have some uncomfortable questions to answer.

 - Get the views of people across the county about the Kent Test and the selective school system.

-- Halt spending on grammar school expansion until the Kent Test is declared fit for purpose, and clearly supported by Kent residents.
+- Prove the Kent Test is fit for purpose, and clearly supported by Kent residents.

 If you think that a review of the Kent test is long overdue, and want to help, please join our mailing list – we’ll keep you posted on how you can help.

 - Find out more about some of the flaws in the test itself